nifersz/Project1_BlockchainFundamentals/README.md

 # Private Blockchain Application

+## After cloning the repository

+Make sure to execute the following command(before launching the application):

+> npm install

 ## How to test application functionality?

 To test the application I recommend you to use POSTMAN, this tool will help you to make the requests to the API.